jhumelsine/jhumelsine.github.io/_posts/2026-02-11-computer-science-software-engineering.md

 For most of us, I suspect it tends to be at the application layer.
 For others, it's lower in the stack.

-Knowledge of the operating system is useful to an application developer, but it's usually not necessary.
+Knowledge of the operating system is useful as an application developer, but it's rarely necessary day to day.
 Additional layers of abstraction, such as [Virtual Machines](https://en.wikipedia.org/wiki/Virtual_machine) and [Containers](https://en.wikipedia.org/wiki/Containerization_(computing)) make lower-level details even less relevant.

 This lack of relevance doesn't restrict itself to tech stack layers.